unraid/docs/docs/unraid-os/overview/ui-reference.md

 ![Account options](../assets/account-options.png)

-In the top-right corner of the WebGUI, next to your serve name, you can find a hamburger menu.
+In the top-right corner of the WebGUI, next to your server name, you can find a hamburger menu (three stacked horizontal lines).
 This menu provides options to manage your Unraid account and profile, including access to Unraid Connect, license key upgrades, and a logout option.

-If Unraid is in trial mode, you can also activate your license here.
+If Unraid is in trial mode, you can also redeem your license key from here and activate Unraid as a Basic, Plus, or Pro edition.

 ## Status bar

 ![Status bar](./../assets/status-bar.png)

-The status bar, at the bottom of the WebGUI, provides indicators on the current state of your array and the status of any ongoing operations such as Mover.
-Some plugins also add functonality to the system tray by displaying key values like system temperatures and others.
+The status bar, at the bottom of the WebGUI, provides indicators on the current state of your array and the status of any ongoing operations such as Mover or parity checks.
+Some plugins also add functionality to the system tray by displaying key values like system temperatures and others.